 - Lifeline, since it will support the weight of a human

-- Inner strands for sewing, fishing line, trapping and snares, dental floss, emergency stitches (boil first)
+- Inner strands: sewing, fishing, trapping-snares, dental floss, emergency stitches (boil first)

-1000′ Foot OD Olive Drab Green Parachute Cord Paracord Type III Military Specification 550
+1000′ Olive Drab Green Paracord Type III Military Specification 550